blueridgeboost/blueridgeboost.github.io/src/content/english/certifications.md

 description: "Earn industry-recognized coding and robotics certifications at Blue Ridge Boost in Charlottesville, VA!
 Using CodeHS and Carnegie Mellon Robotics Academy curricula, we offer in-person classes for advanced students and adults.
 Approved by the Virginia Department of Education."
 draft: false
 layout: single

-title: "Coding and Robotics Certifications | Blue Ridge Boost"
-description: "Earn industry-recognized coding and robotics certifications at Blue Ridge Boost in Charlottesville.
-Courses follow CodeHS and Carnegie Mellon Robotics Academy curriculums and are approved by the Virginia Department of Education."
 keywords:
   - coding certifications Charlottesville
   - robotics certifications Charlottesville